add-IV/pandaRec/documentation/recipes.md

 - toml: more verbose than yaml, array of object especially verbose
 - csv: not human readable, not easy to edit, good python support

+after using yaml for a while, i'm not sure if it's the best option.
+However since it doesn't make a big difference, i'll stick with it for now.

 proposed format:

 ```yaml